mongodb/leafygreen-ui/packages/sso-menu/README.md

 **Default:** `''`

-MongoDB product that is currently active
+MongoDB product that is currently active.

 ### onAccountClick